wout/dat-docs/dats.md

 ## How to create a DAT?

-The easiest way to create a DAT collection is to launch on [venster.art](https://venster.art/) (available in September 2023).
-Venster handles all the technical details and provides a user-friendly interface to create and manage your DAT collections.

-However, if you prefer an independent approach, you can create DATs and mint them on any platform.
+You can create DATs and mint them on any platform.
 By adhering to the instructions outlined on the [specification page](/dat-metadata-standard/specification), viewers with support for the standard can render your collection.

-## How to view a DAT?

-Currently, only [venster.io](https://venster.io/) supports the DMS (DAT Metadata Standard).
-It's a proof-of-concept that will be replaced by [venster.art](https://venster.art/) in the Autumn of 2023.
-A free desktop viewer with full-screen mode and token backup functionality is also in development.

-Our new viewer component will be made open-source to boost adoption by other platforms and services.
-Additionally, we are discussing with other blockchain viewers to adopt the standard.
-Expect more extensive DAT support soon.